adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 #### Onion Nodes

-You can connect to Zcash nodes only behind onion addresses by adding the following into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file, which will ensure that your IP address is not exposed to any Zcash-related services when running zec-qt-wallet.
+You can connect to Zcash nodes only behind onion addresses by adding the following into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file, which will ensure that your IP address is not exposed to any Zcash-related services when running ZecWallet.

 ```
 proxy=127.0.0.1:9050